 The casino feels enormous even by Las Vegas standards at 120,000 square feet, but ever since the stripping of the Egyptian kitsch, it’s pretty banal.
 Maybe the artifacts were too distracting from the clanging of more than 2,000 slot machines.

 Luxor’s five-acre pool is divided into four sections.
 An oasis of faux Egyptian decor, it boasts one of the largest pool decks on the Strip.
 During the summer, there’s an LGBT-friendly pool party (one of the few on the Strip) Temptation Sundays, with a live DJ and lots of hot, sculpted eye candy.

 What Luxor lacks in personality these days, it makes up for in entertainment options.
 Prop comedian Carrot Top’s long-running show is still a hit, while Blue Man Group is always a fun night out.
+The departure of Criss Angel’s show in 2018 left a Cirque-sized gap in the offerings, but Cirque du Soleil has announced that its newest spectacle, R.U.N, touted as its “first live action thriller,” will open in late 2019.
 Things can get educational as well, with visits to the popular Bodies and well-regarded Titanic exhibits.